 Our greens are U.S. grown and milled to a fine powder.
 They mix well in liquids.
-If a customer requests, we can mill our powder so fine that 90 percent will go through an 80-mesh screen.
-We prefer not to mill to a talcum-powder consistency.
-Extremely milled greens do not mix well in water.
+If a customer requests, we can mill our powder so fine that 100 percent will go through an 80-mesh screen.
+We prefer not to mill to this talcum-powder consistency because extremely milled greens do not mix well in water.
 They form clumps instead of dispersing.
-The extremely fine particle size results in much faster oxidization which leads to a browning of the color.
+The extremely fine particle size also results in much faster oxidization which leads to a browning of color.
 Products with talcum powder greens usually provide about half the nutritional levels of green products sourced with our true cereal grass.

 Major differences in nutrition also exist.
 Cereal grasses from other growers are made from the flag grass stage of growth.
 Flag grass has less than half the nutrition of true cereal grass from Pines/Cerophyl.
 This is clear by comparing nutrition panels of green food products sourced from other growers and those sourced from us.

 As shown in the facts panel comparison to the left, cereal grass sourced from Pines is more nutrient dense.
 The reason for this is simple.
 Other products are not true cereal grass, but they are often flag grass.
 Food scientists frequently research nutrition at the growth stages for cereal grass.
 Each time, they find the same results.

 Cereal grass reaches peak nutrition for only a couple of days in its growth cycle.
 At that stage it has a sweet taste and aroma.
 After that, the nutrition quickly drops, the vibrant color is lost and the flavor changes.
 The data to the right is from scientists, who documented those changes.